-A is the average of all the readings in memory

-S is the span, or the difference between the largest and smallest readings in the memory

-M is the reading currently on the screen, with 01 being the most recent

-+033 is the delay measured for the reading being displayed
+- Α is the average of all the readings in memory - S is the span, or the difference between the largest and smallest readings in the memory - М is the reading currently on the screen, with 01 being the most recent - +033 is the delay measured for the reading being displayed

-You can move through the readings using the and keys, if you think of the memory as being a vertical stack, with 01 at the top, the down arrow moves down through the stack to older readings and the up arrow moves up though the stack to newer readings.
+$^{ m J}$ keys, if you think of the memory as being a You can move through the readings using the U vertical stack, with 01 at the top, the down arrow moves down through the stack to older readings and the up arrow moves up though the stack to newer readings.
+The most recent reading will always be 01.

-If a particular reading is considered inaccurate, pressing will enable the reading to be erased from the buffer and all the statistics re-calculated.
+Menu will enable the reading to be erased If a reading in the memory is considered inaccurate, pressing from the memory and all the statistics re-calculated.
 People speaking during a measurement session, for example, can cause such errors.